OkMarvin/january/_pages/about.md

 ---
 title: About okmarvin
-date: 2018-6-15
+date: 2019-1-25
 ---

-okmarvin is an opinionated static site generator with Component built in React as template.
+okmarvin is an opinionated static site generator with Component as template.